Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Generalized two-Hamiltonian uncertainty relations

 Our two results of Eqs. (\ref{uncertain}, \ref{canonical}) for, respectively, the closed and open composites ${\cal{I}}$ apply for any rate of the energy change $dE/dt$.
-These include situations in which $dE/dt$ scales as the surface area of the system (${\cal{O}}(N^{(d-1)/d})$) for which an extension of Eq. (\ref{central}) will in turn imply that $\overline{|G|} \ge {\cal{O}}(N^{-2/d})$.
-The central results of Eqs. (\ref{central'}, \ref{canonical}) hold for any function $f(q)$ of an intensive quantity $q$ that is varied at a finite rate.
+These include situations in which $dE/dt$ scales as the surface area of the system (${\cal{O}}(N^{(d-1)/d})$) for which an extension of Eq. (\ref{central}) will, in turn, imply that $\overline{G} \ge {\cal{O}}(N^{-2/d})$.
+Eqs. (\ref{central'}, \ref{canonical}) further apply to any function $f(q)$ of an intensive quantity $q$ that is varied at a finite rate.
 In particular, setting $f(q) =q^{n}$, we find that the uncertainties in all moments of $q$ are, typically, finite if the rate $dq/dt$ is finite.
 With a formal proof at our disposal, we now briefly reflect back on the arguments of Section \ref{intuition} in which we explained why a varying quantity energy density (or any other intensive quantity $q$) with a finite rate of change $d \epsilon/dt$ (or general $dq/dt$) naturally suggests an uncertainty.
-The arguments of Section \ref{intuition} provide an intuitive basis for the time-energy uncertainty type relations that we derived and employed in this section for our two Hamiltonian system and, more generally for other intensive quantities $q$ elsewhere.
+The arguments of Section \ref{intuition} provide an intuitive basis for the time-energy uncertainty type relations that we derived and employed in this section for our two Hamiltonian system and, more generally for other intensive quantities.

 We next discuss inequalities that may also be derived when Assumption (3$^{o}$) is {\it not invoked}.
 Replacing the energy density $\epsilon$ in Eqs. (\ref{uncert}, \ref{uncertain}, \ref{uncertain*}) by a general self-adjoint quantity $Q$ having its support on a region {\it of arbitrary size} $N$, we discover that thermal fluctuations evaluated with the equilibrium many body density matrix $\rho_{\Lambda}$ must always satisfy